TylerJSimpson/data_engineering_zoomcamp/week_2/README.md

 prefect orion start
 ```

-Create Prefect block in the GUI.
+**Create Prefect block in the GUI.**
 Block Name: zoom-gcs
 Bucket (from GCS): dtc_data_lake_dtc-de-0315

-Create Prefect GCP Credentials using service account.
+**Create Prefect GCP Credentials using service account.**
 Block Name: zoom-gcp-creds
 Add GCP service account json key.
 Now add this credential to the optional credential portion of the GSC bucket block.
 Create.
-The python code will need to be added to the python pipeline code.
+The python code will need to be added to the python pipeline code written in the next step.

 ```python
 from prefect_gcp.cloud_storage import GcsBucket gcp_cloud_storage_bucket_block = GcsBucket.load("zoom-gcs")
 ```

+### Prefect Pipeline: ETL data from the web to GCS

 Create Prefect flow to gather web data and store it in GCS:
 [etl_web_to_gcs.py](https://github.com/TylerJSimpson/data_engineering_zoomcamp/blob/main/week_2/etl_web_to_gcs.py)